SlaytonNichols/SlaytonNichols/README.md

 ## What is this Repo?
 At the time of writing this repo houses the one project that I am somewhat proud to display, though it is only a simple blog.
-My goal over the years is to curate this repository with examples, excersizes, write ups of new tools with examples, experiments, and much more to come.
+My goal over the years is to curate this repository with examples, exercises, write ups of new tools with examples, experiments, and much more to come.

 ## Who am I?
 My name is Slayton Nichols, I grew up in a small part of Southern Appalachia that most people know as Western North Carolina/The North Georgia Mountains.
 I am passionate about music, development, and the outdoors.
 Read more [here ...](https://nicholsslayton.com/posts/introduction)